 Lincoln is in the process of developing xploration work program for the next 18 months.
-Work is expected to begin on the property in the fall of this year.
+Work is expected to begin on the property in the spring of 2022.

 New Opportunities

 Lincoln continues to evaluate mineral properties that contain significant drilled gold resources.
 Evaluations are focused on deposits in the western United States.
 Gold properties with economic merit and good logistics will be considered for acquisition.